uSpreadIt/RetroGeminiCodex/README.md

 ```

 ### Persistence configuration (Railway/OpenShift)
 - The API uses SQLite for persistence.
-By default the database file is created next to `server.js` as `data.sqlite`.
+By default the database file is created in `/data/data.sqlite` when a `/data` mount exists; otherwise it falls back to `data.sqlite` next to `server.js`.
 - Override the location with the `DATA_STORE_PATH` environment variable, and mount a persistent volume at that path to survive restarts/redeployments.
+The server will create the parent directory if needed.
-  - **Railway:** add a Persistent Volume and set `DATA_STORE_PATH=/data/data.sqlite` with the volume mounted at `/data`.
+  - **Railway:** add a Persistent Volume mounted at `/data` and set `DATA_STORE_PATH=/data/data.sqlite` (or rely on the `/data` default).
   - **OpenShift/Kubernetes:** create a PVC and mount it (e.g., to `/data`), then set `DATA_STORE_PATH=/data/data.sqlite` in the deployment manifest.

 ### Docker Compose